 - Naval Special Warfare Unit 3

-Sailors desiring assignment to NSWSA must meet all requirements IAW MILPERSMAN 1306-986 and 1306-984 (CT ratings) .
-Screening are scheduled 10-12 months prior to a member's PRD to ensure all required screenings are completed and the member is recommended for assignment.
-Successful screening does not guarantee assignment to a Support Activity.
+Sailors desiring assignment to NSWSA must meet all requirements IAW MILPERSMAN 1306-986 and 1306-984 (CT ratings).
+Screenings are scheduled 10-12 months before a member's PRD to ensure all required screenings are completed and the member is recommended for assignment.
+Successful screening does not guarantee assignment to a support activity.